LIABILITIES AND DEBT

 Accrued Expenses and Other Liabilities

-Certain liabilities including sales tax and payroll related liabilities maybe be subject to interest in penalties.
-As of September 30, 2021 and December 31, 2020, payroll related labilities included approximately $262,000 and $152,000 in estimated penalties associated with accrued payroll taxes.
+Certain liabilities including sales tax and payroll related liabilities may be subject to interest and penalties.
+As of September 30, 2022 and December 31, 2021, payroll related labilities included approximately $262,000 in estimated penalties associated with accrued payroll taxes.

 2020 Regulation D Offering